-- For protocols undergoing CSRC review: When the protocol is ready for CSRC review, the CRM submits the protocol to the CSRC coordinator CSIO, along with the MPRG's comments and the team's response (if required).
+• For protocols undergoing CSRC review: When the protocol is ready for CSRC review, the CRM submits the protocol to the CSRC coordinator CSIO, along with the MPRG's comments and the team's response (if required), and the completed RSR.
 Every attempt will be made to hold the review by two weeks after the complete set of documents are received by the CSRC coordinator.
-The DAIDS MO may help with advanced scheduling to ensure timely reviews. - For protocols undergoing PSRC review: When the protocol is ready for PSRC review, the CRM submits the protocol to the DAIDS MO, along with the MPRG's comments and the team's response (if required).
+The DAIDS MO may help with advanced scheduling to ensure timely reviews.
+Reviews are generally scheduled within three weeks of submission, but this varies depending on the CSRC schedule and time of submission.

+• For protocols undergoing PSRC review: When the protocol is ready for PSRC review, the CRM submits the protocol to the DAIDS MO, along with the MPRG's comments and the team's response (if required).
 The DAIDS MO reviews the protocol and any accompanying documents for completeness (within one week) and forwards them to the PSRC coordinator at least two weeks (ten working days) prior to the scheduled PSRC review date.